Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If a preschooler is capable of doing something wrong, then they're usually able to help make it right too.

 When they knock down their brother's tower of blocks, get them to help rebuild it.
+Make it into a game of who can create the tallest building.

 Did you catch them coloring on the walls?
 Get them to help you wash it off before their parents come home.
 (That one is probably partially on you for not watching them closely enough!)